 Maximiliano Maza <firstname.lastname@example.org>

-Was the first Mexican film that shown the name of the official Party (Partido revolucionario Institucional or P.R.I.).
+This was the first Mexican film that showed the name of the official Party (Partido revolucionario Institucional, or P.R.I.).
 In past times, filmmakers had to change the name of the party to avoid the censorship.
 See more »

 No me hables en inglés hijo de la chingada; ahora si, pinche gringo, se acabó la deuda externa!